JDevlieghere/dotfiles/README.md

 # Dotfiles

-This is my dotfile repository.
+> This is my dotfile repository.
 There are many like it, but this one is mine.

 I did my best to make everythings work as transparently as possible under both Linux and macOS.
-Feel free to try out my dotfiles or use them as inspiration!
+**Feel free to try out my dotfiles or use them as inspiration!** If you have a suggestion, improvement or question, don't hesitate to open an issue.

 ## Screenshot